lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 We end up having two cases:

-- In the recursive case we shape the data in a digestable format, add it to the accumulating parameter and recurse
+- A recursive case where we shape the data in a digestible format, add it to the accumulating parameter and recurse
-- In the termination case we process all the data we accumulated
+- A termination case where we process all the data we accumulated

 Using this trick we can create a stack-safe version of `insertRightmost`.